v6cord/VVVVVV/FEATURES.md

 - You can now use `setcheckpoint()` like `setcheckpoint(roomx,roomy,posx,posy,flipped)`

+- The game no longer crashes if you give an invalid filename to a command

 ## Version c1.0-pre1

 - Removed having to use a load script to use internal scripting